digital-work-lab/open-source-project/slides/07-code_review.md

 # Feedback

-Our feedback for you
+Our feedback for you:

-- On the code contribution
+- On the code contribution.
-- On the project
+- On the project.

-Your feedback for us
+Your feedback for us:

-- Let us know how we can improve
+- Let us know how we can improve.
-- We have a [GitHub issue](https://github.com/digital-work-lab/open-source-project/issues) to document and track improvements
+- We have a [GitHub issue](https://github.com/digital-work-lab/open-source-project/issues) to document and track improvements.
-- You should have received the evaluation survey
+- You should have received the evaluation survey.

 ![bg right:50% width:350px](../assets/feedback.jpg)